Discover more from Visual Storytelling Newsletter

 This event gradually threw him into severe dementia.
 Good thing I was able to see him during my last visit in November.

-As you know, every significant life event within our personal sphere such as bereavment or external, say Covid - gives us time to pause from our routines and reevaluate everything from a distance.
+As you know, every significant life event within our sphere such as bereavement or external, say COVID-19 - gives us time to pause from our routines and reevaluate everything from a distance.

 Things I’ve Noticed

-First, some context; the Jewish bereavement custom is to stay home for the “Shiva” (the word 7 in Hebrew) - 7 days where family and friends visit to pay condolences.
+First, some context; the Jewish bereavement custom is to stay home for the “Shiva” (the word 7 in Hebrew) - 7 days when family and friends visit to pay condolences.

 The Time Tunnel Effect